Today, let’s talk about growth hacking.

-To find out, we can quickly go to Google Trends, type in the keyword, and see the graph:
+To find out, we can quickly go to Google Trends, type in the keyword and see the graph:

 Most of us want to increase our capacity for creativity.
 According to Patch, 75% of us think we’re not living up to our creative potential.

-Consequently, thought becomes reality, and that reality obstructs the flow of creative ideas.
+Consequently, thought becomes reality and that reality obstructs the flow of creative ideas.
 We get mediocre results, because even though we follow the same path as every other marketer out there, we’re not getting creative about how we do it — we’re not “growth hacking.”

 If you’re a blogger or any kind of content marketer, don’t let your thoughts sabotage your creativity.
 You absolutely can turn things around in your business – but you have to give yourself time and space to brainstorm and map out creative strategies.

-Are you struggling to drive qualified visitors to your new blog, or get better email open rates?
+Are you struggling to drive qualified visitors to your new blog or get better email open rates?
 There is hope, as long as you keep bringing creativity to the table.
 Growth hackers don’t give up or give in.
 Growth hackers stick around.

-Growth hackers realize that who they become in tough times is more important than the profits they’ll make.
+Growth hackers realize that who they become in tough times is more important than the profits that they’ll make.
 If this is a struggle for you, read Robert H. Schuller’s classic book Tough Times Don’t Last, But Tough People Do.

 A typical example: Growth hackers are creative enough to cut through obstructions and get more sign ups, leads and customers.
 Dropbox, for example, gave away 500MB worth of storage space with their easy-to-use referral program